rdpoor/mulib-support/README.md

 mulib strives towards the following design goals.

-* Self-contained: minimize dependencies on external libraries
+* Self-contained, pure C code: minimize dependencies on external libraries
-* Two-file implementation: whenever practical, mulib modules are embodied in one header file and one C file.
+* Two-file implementation: whenever practical, each mulib module is embodied in one header file and one C file.
-* Well-tested and documented: unit tests validate the API, which is clearly documented in the header files.
+* Well-tested and documented: unit tests validate the API and clearly documented in the header files.
-* Fast and Dangerous: mulib favors minimizing time and code space over argument validation.
-However, MU_ASSERT() provides a safety net that can be switched on or off at compile time.
+* Fast and Dangerous: mulib favors minimizing time and code space over argument validation.  (coming soon: MU_ASSERT() will providee a safety net that can be switched on or off at compile time.
 * Yours to use: The entirety of mulib is covered under the MIT open source license.